japila-books/apache-spark-internals/docs/scheduler/TaskContextImpl.md

 markTaskFailed(error: Throwable): Unit
 ----

-NOTE: `markTaskFailed` is part of the <<spark-TaskContext.adoc#markTaskFailed, TaskContext Contract>> to mark the task as failed and trigger the `TaskFailureListeners`.
+NOTE: `markTaskFailed` is part of the <<spark-TaskContext.md#markTaskFailed, TaskContext Contract>> to mark the task as failed and trigger the `TaskFailureListeners`.

 `markTaskFailed`...FIXME